dev-codflaw/django-hello-app-test/README.md

 # django-hello-app-test

-This is just a simple installation of django and djangorestframework and create a hello app for testing.
-How can we implement this.
+This is just a simple installation of django and djangorestframework and create a hello app for testing how can we implement this.